epam/edp-install/docs/user-guide/add-cluster.md

 # Add Cluster

-Adding other clusters allows deploying applications to several clusters when creating a stage of CD pipeline in EDP Headlamp.
+Adding other clusters allows deploying applications to several clusters when creating a stage of CD pipeline in EDP Portal.

 To add a cluster, follow the steps below: